hnrss/hnrss-docs/src/index.md

 https://hnrss.org/replies?id=jerf
 </pre>

-Use a comment ID to follow replies of a particular comment:
+Use a comment ID to follow replies to a particular comment:

 <pre>
 https://hnrss.org/replies?id=17752464